Columbus White-Collar Crime Lawyers

 - Applying for a credit card or line of credit using another’s personal information

-The crime of conspiracy occurs when two or more people form an agreement and formulate a plan to commit a crime.
-Two or more people who come to a mutual understanding to commit a crime, become willingly and knowingly involved in the conspiracy, and take overt action to carry out the conspiracy.
+Conspiracy.
+Conspiracy is when two or more people formulate a plan to commit a crime.
+Two or more people who come to a mutual understanding to commit a crime become willingly and knowingly involved in the conspiracy, and take overt action to carry out the conspiracy.
 The success of the plan can be irrelevant to the charges.
 Conspiracy requires a minimum of two individuals, but there is no limit on the number of individuals involved.

 What are the penalties for white-collar crimes in Columbus?

 The penalties for white-collar crimes are quite severe.
 Most crimes will result in lengthy prison sentences and substantial fines.
 If convicted, a defendant may lose the right to vote and own firearms.
 They may have to forfeit their professional licenses.
 Defendants will normally be required to return or pay for any illegal profits or gains.
 On release from prison, white-collar defendants may have a very difficult time finding employment or a place to live.